justarandomgeek/factorio-computer/Readme.md

 #### 83-84: Stacks
   ![Stacks](screenshots/83-84_stacks.png)

+  This block implements the frame pointer value on Scalar `signal-I` for use by other instructions.

   * 83: Push
     * Store a frame to one of the stacks in rIndex, as selected by `signal-I`.
       * R2 -> [rIndex.stack-1]